It’s Never Too Early: To Discuss Race and Diversity with Children!

 February is Black History Month!
 It’s the perfect opportunity to teach the little ones about race and diversity.
-Below you will find at-home activities and book recommendations focused on black history, achievements, and race and diversity.
+Below you will find at-home activities and book recommendations focused on black history, achievements and diversity.

 - Amazing Grace by Mary Hoffman